szaumoor/ZSTweaks/ZSTweaks/README.md

 - Saves vs. Necromancy spells: +4 saves
 - Immunity to necromantic death effects and vorpal hits.
 This on a technical level means immunity to the Slay and Kill Target opcodes, but not to the Power Word Kill, Petrification, or Disintegration opcodes.

+**Component 1677:** Make Wondrous Gloves Wondrous

+In my opinion, these gloves are very very mundane, and not wondrous.
+Therefore, the effects of wearing these gloves are now useful for all bards, with specific benefits according to vanilla kits and for bards in general.

+- Bards in general get: +2 AC, THAC0,+2 Damage, Casting Speed, +1 spell slot from level 1 to 6
+- Skalds get +1 Strength and +1/2 APR
+- Blades get +1 Dexterity and +1/2 APR
+- Jesters get immunity to confusion, slow, and unconsciousness, as well as +6 bonus Saves vs. Enchantment spells
+- Only bards can wear these.

+**Component 1678:** Make Senses of the Cat imbue the user of more cat-like features

+Cats forever!

+- It improves AC by 1 and adds +4 bonus against missiles (net vanilla benefit for missiles)
+- +1 Saves vs. Breath
+- Movement rate increased by a factor of 3

 </details>

 ---